Warren G: Solo stardom (1993–1996)

 During 1993, at Dr. Dre's studio, Warren met John Singleton, director of Boyz n the Hood, the seminal film named for Eazy-E's debut single, produced by Dre.
 Singleton asked Warren to produce a song for the soundtrack of his forthcoming film Poetic Justice.
 Warren thus produced Mista Grimm's song "Indo Smoke", featuring Warren G and Nate Dogg.
 The single's success led to Warren's invitation to Russell Simmons's label Def Jam Recordings, where Warren G signed a record deal.
-Also that year, Warren and Nate, along with Kurupt—whom the 213 trio had brought to Dre to help on his album The Chronic—feature on "Ain't No Fun", a huge underground hit, too risque to be a single, on Snoop's Doggystyle album, released in November.
+Also that year, Warren and Nate, along with Kurupt—whom the 213 trio had brought to Dre to help on his album The Chronic—feature on "Ain't No Fun (If the Homies Can't Have None)", a huge underground hit, too risque to be a single, on Snoop's Doggystyle album, released in November.

 On the Above The Rim soundtrack, from Death Row Records in April 1994, the single "Regulate" was a duet cowritten and performed by Warren G and Nate Dogg.
 Spending 20 weeks on the popular songs chart, the Billboard Hot 100, with 18 of them in the Top 40, including three weeks at No. 2 in May, it was the summer's top rap hit.
 Certified gold, half a million copies sold, since June, it attained platinum, a million copies, in August.
 In January 2017, via digital downloading, it was certified 2x multi-platinum.
 Back in the American summer of 1994, it stood at No. 1 on the MTV charts.
 Performing in Japan, he would discover fans who apparently understood no English, but knew all the lyrics.
 Into the 21st century, it remained Def Jam's biggest hit single.
 Russell Simmons, a Def Jam founder, explains, "Warren's music was worldwide because the melody plays no matter what the language."

-Yet further, unlike other G-funk, short for gangsta funk, Warren G, even called "a romantic" at heart, voiced simpler concerns.
+Yet further, unlike other G-funk (short for gangsta funk) artists, Warren G, even called "a romantic" at heart, voiced simpler concerns.
 And his modest rap styling maximized, by heeding, his modest lyricism.
 "Regulate" doubled as the lead single Warren G's debut album, Regulate...
 G Funk Era, arriving in June 1994.
 Selling a million copies in three days, it debuted at No. 2 on the popular albums chart, the Billboard 200.
 In August, it was certified 2x multi-platinum, two million copies sold.
 Its second single, "This D.J.", went gold, half a million copies, in September, while peaking in July at No. 9.
 At the 1995 Grammy Awards, in March, both singles were nominated.
 And in January, the album's other single, "Do You See", had peaked at No. 42.
 In August, the album was certified 3x multi-platinum.
-That month also brought some Warren G collaborations on two albums from his Long Beach associates, Twinz only albumConversation (album) and The Dove Shack trio's This Is the Shack.
+That month also brought some Warren G collaborations on two albums from his Long Beach associates, Twinz only album Conversation (album) and The Dove Shack trio's This Is the Shack.
 And 1996 saw Warren G on the "Groupie" track of Snoop's second album, Tha Doggfather.